James Magnussen: 2016 Summer Olympics

 At the 2016 Summer Olympics in Rio, Magnussen won a bronze medal in the 4×100-metre freestyle relay along with his team members behind United States and France.

 2018

 In 2018, Magnussen was part of the Australian team that won gold in the men's 4 x 100 m freestyle relay at the 2018 Commonwealth Games, held in the Gold Coast.

-2024-2025
+2024–2025

 In February 2024, Magnussen announced that he would be coming out of retirement to take part in the Enhanced Games.
 Magnussen will be paid $1 million if he breaks the men’s 50m freestyle record, but any record will not be official due to the lack of drug testing.
-However, in May 2025, Enhanced Games announced that Greek swimmer Kristian Gkolomeev had unofficially broken the long course 50 metres freestyle world record at an February 2025 private event, beating Magnussen to the record, and winning the $1 million prize.
+However, in May 2025, Enhanced Games announced that Greek swimmer Kristian Gkolomeev had unofficially broken the long course 50 metres freestyle world record at a February 2025 private event, beating Magnussen to the record, and winning the $1 million prize.
 He reportedly swam 20.89 seconds, 0.02 seconds faster than the current record by César Cielo.